Political Financing Handbook for Leadership Contestants and Financial Agents (EC 20195) – January 2022

 The contestant orders a $30 dinner while travelling because of the campaign.
 This is a travel and living expense of the contestant.
 His day-to-day meals consumed at home, on the other hand, are not a travel and living expense because meals are consumed regularly outside the contest period.

 Note: Per diems (daily allowances) cannot be claimed as a contestant's travel and living expenses.
 Only actual paid expenses are considered.
+Per diems may be reported as a leadership contest expense if they are part of the contestantís compensation agreement.

 The leadership contestant might stay in a hotel while travelling for the campaign or might relocate temporarily.
 The expense for the contestant's temporary lodging incurred as an incidence of the contest is a travel and living expense.